 In partnership with the Barry-Eaton District Health Department, Eaton County is developing a three-year, countywide strategy to address substance use in the county, which will also be used to guide recommendations for the use of opioid settlement funds.
 The plan will demonstrate actionable steps that can be taken across sectors and fields to identify local needs and address community priorities.

 The county is seeking a variety of individuals to assist in the strategic planning process to help identify priorities for opioid settlement funds and work to create a more coordinated system of care for those most profoundly impacted by substance use disorder.
-The first meeting is on December 8th, RSVP here.
+The second meeting is on January 17th, RSVP here.

 Eaton County is expected to receive $397,000 annually for 18 years to be used to address the misuse of opioid products, treat or mitigate opioid use or related disorders, and mitigate other alleged effects of, including on those injured as a result of the opioid epidemic.